Leenie/ansible-universe/README.md

 The `init` target creates a dummy (ansible-galaxy) role manifest: `meta/main.yml`.
 This manifest is also the build manifest for **Ansible-universe**.
 This is actually the only required file for distributing a role.
+Take some time to edit this file:
+  * set the author (you)
+  * set a description
+  * select supported platforms (Debian and Ubuntu in our case)
+  * etc.

 You are then free to fill-in the other directories depending on your role.
 Remember only 8 sub-directories are specified,